hmaldonadovilla/community-kitchen/SetupInstructions.md

         ```

        The same operators (`equals`, `greaterThan`, `lessThan`) and actions (`required`, `min`, `max`, `allowed`, `disallowed`) work inside line items.
     - **Visibility & reset helpers**: Add `visibility` to show or hide a question/line-item field based on another field (`showWhen`/`hideWhen`).
 Add `clearOnChange: true` to a question to clear all other fields and line items when it changes (useful when a top selector drives all inputs).
       - **Post-submit experience (summary)**: After a successful submit, the React app automatically runs the configured follow-up actions (Create PDF / Send Email / Close record when configured) and then shows the Summary screen with timestamps + status.
 The UI no longer includes a dedicated Follow-up view.
       - **Data list view**: The React web app includes a Records list view backed by Apps Script.
 It uses `fetchSubmissions` for lightweight row summaries (fast list loads) and `fetchSubmissionById` to open a full record on demand. `listView.pageSize` defaults to 10 and is capped at 50; search/sort run client-side on the loaded rows (totalCount is capped at 200).
     - **Line-item selector & totals**: In a line-item JSON config you can add `sectionSelector` (with `id`, labels, and `options` or `optionsRef`) to render a dropdown above the rows so filters/validation can depend on it.
 Add `totals` to display counts or sums under the line items, for example: `"totals": [ { "type": "count", "label": { "en": "Items" } }, { "type": "sum", "fieldId": "QTY", "label": { "en": "Qty" }, "decimalPlaces": 1 } ]`.
     - **Quick recipe for the new features**:
       - *Section selector (top-left dropdown in line items)*: In the LINE_ITEM_GROUP JSON, add:

         ```json
         {
           "sectionSelector": {
             "id": "ITEM_FILTER",
             "labelEn": "Category",
             "optionsRef": "REF:SelectorOptions" // or inline: "options": ["Veg", "Dairy"], "optionsFr": [...]
           },
           "fields": [ ...your existing line-item fields... ] }
         ```

        Use `ITEM_FILTER` in line-item `optionFilter.dependsOn` or validation `when.fieldId` so options/rules react to the selector.
       - *Totals under line items*: In the same LINE_ITEM_GROUP JSON, append:

         ```json
         "totals": [
           { "type": "count", "label": { "en": "Items" } },
           { "type": "sum", "fieldId": "QTY", "label": { "en": "Total qty" }, "decimalPlaces": 1 }
         ]
         ```

         `count` tallies visible rows; `sum` adds a numeric line-item field (`fieldId` required).
       - *Show/hide logic*: Add `visibility` wherever you configure the field (Config JSON for main questions; line-item field Config column or inline field JSON):

         ```json
         { "visibility": { "showWhen": { "fieldId": "Supplier", "equals": "Local" } } }
         ```

         Supports `showWhen`/`hideWhen` with `equals`, `greaterThan`, `lessThan`.
 Line-item fields can reference top-level or sibling fields (including `sectionSelector`).
       - *Clear-on-change reset*: On a controlling question add `clearOnChange: true` in Config JSON.
 When that field changes, all other fields and line items clear, then filters/visibility reapply.
 Handy for “mode” or “category” selectors.
       - *List view (start on list)*: Add a `List View?` column to the config sheet and mark `TRUE` on the fields you want to display in the list.
 If at least one is `TRUE`, the form definition includes `listView` and `startRoute: "list"` so the app opens in list mode showing those fields plus `createdAt`/`updatedAt` with pagination.
       - *Data sources (options/prefill from sheets/tabs)*: For CHOICE/CHECKBOX questions (or line-item fields via field JSON), set `dataSource`:

         ```json
         {
           "dataSource": {
             "id": "1abcDEFsheetId::Products",    // or "Products" for same spreadsheet tab "projection": ["name_en"],
             "localeKey": "locale",               // optional column used to filter by locale "mapping": { "name_en": "value" },   // optional source->target remap
             "limit": 100,
             "mode": "options"
           }
         }
         ```

     - *Tooltips from data sources*: Add `"tooltipField": "column_name"` inside `dataSource` to show tooltip overlays for each option (works for line-item fields too).
 Inline option metadata is supported as a fallback.
 You can customize the overlay title/trigger text per field with `"tooltipLabel": { "en": "Recipe instructions", "fr": "Instructions", "nl": "Instructies" }`; the label is localized automatically in form and summary.
     - *Readonly TEXT value maps*: Add `valueMap` with `dependsOn` and `optionMap` to auto-fill a readonly TEXT field (arrays join with `","`).
 Example: `{"valueMap":{"dependsOn":"ING","optionMap":{"Pesto":["Milk","Peanuts"],"*":["None"]}}}`.
+      - You can also load `valueMap.optionMap` from a sheet tab using `optionMapRef` (same shape as `optionFilter`):
+        - Create a tab (e.g. `Allergen_Map`) with headers like `ING` and `Allergens` (key + lookup).
+        - Repeated keys are merged; `*` is a fallback.
+        - Each lookup cell can contain a single value or a comma-separated list.
+        - Example:

+        ```json
+        { "valueMap": { "dependsOn": "ING", "optionMapRef": { "ref": "REF:Allergen_Map", "keyColumn": "ING", "lookupColumn": "Allergens" } } }
+        ```

     - *Consolidated aggregation (summary + PDF)*: Unique values are shown automatically in the summary view and can be referenced in PDF/email templates with placeholders.
 Use `{{CONSOLIDATED(GROUP.FIELD)}}` for parent groups, and `{{CONSOLIDATED(GROUP.SUBGROUP.FIELD)}}` for nested subgroups (IDs are uppercase; dotted paths match the JSON shape above).
 Example: `{{CONSOLIDATED(MP_DISHES.INGREDIENTS.ALLERGEN)}}` renders the unique allergens across all ingredient rows.
     - *ITEM_FILTER visibility*: The section selector (`ITEM_FILTER`) remains available for filters/visibility but is hidden in the summary view (including inside subgroups).

         The backend `fetchDataSource` reads that tab (or external sheet id + tab) with projection, locale filtering, and mapping.
 For prefilling line items, include the `mapping` that matches source columns to target field ids.

 ### Data-driven selection effects (line items)